 Fix no audio output in Strawberry on Fedora

-Run the next checks inside the same desktop session that launched Strawberry, not from an SSH-only shell.
-A remote shell can report an inactive user audio service even when the local desktop is fine.
+Run the next checks inside the same desktop session that launched Strawberry.
+A separate remote shell can report inactive user audio services even when the local desktop is fine.

-If PipeWire is not active in your desktop session, restart it and the PulseAudio compatibility service:
+If one of those services is not active in your desktop session, restart PipeWire, its PulseAudio compatibility service, and WirePlumber:

 Conclusion

-Strawberry is ready on Fedora with either the native package or the Flatpak build, and the cleanup paths stay simple if you switch methods later.
-If playback still depends on formats Fedora leaves out, install RPM Fusion on Fedora for broader codec coverage, or compare other players by learning how to install SMPlayer on Fedora and install Exaile on Fedora.
+Strawberry is installed on Fedora through either the Fedora package or the Flatpak build, with update and removal paths separated by method.
+If playback still depends on formats Fedora leaves out, install RPM Fusion on Fedora for broader codec coverage, or compare other music players by learning how to install SMPlayer on Fedora and install Exaile on Fedora.

 Formatting tips for your comment